wie-niet/BLECyclePower-SpinningBike/README.md

 ![Breadboard schema ESP32:BLE Cycle Power with wheel sensor](doc/schema_bb.png)

 ### Hardware
-I've tested it on an ESP32 board (2AC7Z-ESPWROOM32)
+I've tested it on an ESP32 board (2AC7Z-ESPWROOM32) with an second hand Rambler spinning bike.

 ### Power Calculations
 This version working, but the power calculation may need some improvement.